 Tap Into Influencer Marketing

 Speaking of authenticity, influencer marketing is a brilliant move for brands looking to expand their audiences.
+One way of capitalizing on the influencer market is to have an influencer do a favourable review of your product in the form of a video.
+As a sidenote: be sure to hire a SMM company in order to get real views from a trusted source for your youtube video, so that the review catches attention.
 Think about names in the social space who might be relevant to your products and likewise consider your current influencer relationships as well.

 For those just starting out in the space, working with a micro influencer might make more sense.